The following information may be quoted:

 Influenza Activity as Assessed by State and Territorial Epidemiologists**:

-Influenza activity was reported as widespread in Rhode Island and regional in 18 states (Alabama, Arizona, Colorado, Connecticut, Delaware, Kentucky, Maryland, Michigan, Minnesota, Nebraska, New York, North Carolina, Ohio, South Dakota, Tennessee, Utah, Vermont, and Wyoming).
-Thirty-one states reported sporadic activity.
+Influenza activity was reported as widespread in 7 states (Colorado, New Jersey, North Carolina, Oklahoma, Rhode Island, Tennessee, and Utah) and regional in 27 states (Alabama, Arizona, Connecticut, Delaware, Georgia, Hawaii, Illinois, Iowa, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New York, Ohio, Oregon, Pennsylvania, South Dakota, Texas, Vermont, Washington, Wisconsin, and Wyoming).
+Fourteen states reported sporadic influenza activity and 2 states did not report.

 * Reporting is incomplete for this week.
 Numbers may change as more reports are received.